KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.2.1 xrEnumerateEnvironmentBlendModes
 ======================================

-Some XR experiences rely on blending the environment and the rendered graphics together.
-The environment could be compoisited to a screen or passed through optically via lenses and/or mirrors.
-Choosing the correct environment blend mode is vital for creating immersion in both virtual and augmentated realities.
+Some XR experiences rely on blending the real world and rendered graphics together.
+Choosing the correct environment blend mode is vital for creating immersion in both virtual and augmented realities.

-Environment blending is done at the final stage after the compositor has flattened and blended all the compositing layers passed to OpenXR at the end of the XR frame.
+This blending is done at the final stage after the compositor has flattened and blended all the compositing layers passed to OpenXR at the end of the XR frame.

-The enum describes how OpenXR should blend the rendered view(s) with the external environment behind the screen(s).
-The most common usages are as follows:
+The enum `XrEnvironmentBlendMode` describes how OpenXR should blend the rendered view(s) with the external environment behind the screen(s).
+The values are:

-	* VR: ``XR_ENVIRONMENT_BLEND_MODE_OPAQUE`` is the most common as not all VR HMD have pass-through functionality either through cameras or optics.
-VR HMD that do have pass-through can support other blend modes.
+	* VR: ``XR_ENVIRONMENT_BLEND_MODE_OPAQUE`` is the virtual reality case, where the real world is obscured.
-	* AR: ``XR_ENVIRONMENT_BLEND_MODE_ADDITIVE`` or ``XR_ENVIRONMENT_BLEND_MODE_ALPHA_BLEND`` are the most common to composite rendered images with the external environment.
+	* AR: ``XR_ENVIRONMENT_BLEND_MODE_ADDITIVE`` or ``XR_ENVIRONMENT_BLEND_MODE_ALPHA_BLEND`` are used to composite rendered images with the external environment.

 +---------------------------------------+-------------------------------------------------------------------------------------------------------------------------------+
 | XrEnvironmentBlendMode                | Description                                                                                                                   |